Relative hulls and quantum codes: Abstract

 \section{Abstract}

-The relative hull of a code $C_1$ with respect to another code $C_2$ is the intersection $C_1\cap C_2^\perp$.
-We prove that the dimension of the relative hull can always be repeatedly reduced by one by replacing any of the two codes with an equivalent one, down to a specified lower bound.
-We show how to construct an equivalent code $C_1^\prime$ of $C_1$ (or $C_2^\prime$ of $C_2$) such that the dimension of $C_1^\prime \cap C_2^{\perp}$ (or $C_1 \cap C_2^{\prime\perp}$) is one less than the dimension of $C_1\cap C_2^\perp$.
-Given codes $C_1$ and $C_2$, we provide a method to specify a code equivalent to $C_2$ which gives a relative hull of any specified dimension, between the difference in dimensions of $C_1$ and $C_2$ and the dimension of the relative hull of $C_1$ with respect to $C_2$.
-These results apply to hulls taken with respect to the $e$-Galois inner product, which has as special cases both the Euclidean and Hermitian inner products.
-We also give conditions under which the dimension of the relative hull can be increased by one via equivalent codes.
-We study the consequences of the relative hull properties on quantum codes constructed via CSS construction.
-Finally, we use families of decreasing monomial-Cartesian codes to generate pure or impure quantum codes.
+Given two $q$-ary codes $C_1$ and $C_2$, the relative hull of $C_1$ with respect to $C_2$ is the intersection $C_1\cap C_2^\perp$.
+We prove that when $q>2$, the relative hull dimension can be repeatedly reduced by one, down to a certain bound, by replacing either of the two codes with an equivalent one.
+The reduction of the relative hull dimension applies to hulls taken with respect to the $e$-Galois inner product, which has as special cases both the Euclidean and Hermitian inner products.
+We give conditions under which the relative hull dimension can be increased by one via equivalent codes when $q>2$.
+We study some consequences of the relative hull properties on entanglement-assisted quantum error-correcting codes and prove the existence of new entanglement-assisted quantum error-correcting maximum distance separable codes, meaning those whose parameters satisfy the quantum Singleton bound.